Words from Hanwha Techwin Europe’s Uri Guterman

 In the light of the amazing things that AI now makes possible, it would be a shame if, in the quite proper assessment of forms of technology that can present a threat to privacy, AI and its benefits are thrown away with the regulatory bathwater.

-For more news updates, check out our June issue here.
+For more news and exclusive features, please see our Q2 issue here.

 Rebecca Morpeth Spayne,